consulo/consulo-google-go/README.md

 ## How to use it

-* Download and install Intellij IDEA (Ultimate or Community edition).
+* Download and install Intellij Consulo
 * Open the Plugins installation page: File -> Settings -> Plugins -> Available Plugins
 * Search for google go
 * Right click on the proper plugin and install